wso2/docs-mi/en/docs/learn/integration-tutorials/transforming-message-content.md

 Message transformation is necessary when the message format sent by the client is different from the message format expected by the back-end service.
 The **Message Translator** architectural pattern in WSO2 Micro Integrator describes how to translate from one data format to another.

-**In this tutorial**, you send a request message to a back-end service where the format of the request payload is different to what is expected by the back-end service.
+**In this tutorial**, you will send a request message to a back-end service where the format of the request payload differs from what the back-end service expects.
 The **Data Mapper** mediator is used to transform the request message payload to the format expected by the back-end service.

 Let’s assume this is the format of the request sent by the client: